kusumsiri/aws_eks_cluster/README.md

-# Creating an AWS EKS cluster with Terraform
+# Creating an AWS EKS cluster by Terraform
 Create AWS EKS Cluster with Terraform